theorangepotato/programming-languages-2019/lecture-1.2.md

 # Short Introduction to Parsing

+Learning Outcomes: After having worked through the exercises and homework, students will be able to

+- understand a context free grammar in BNFC for arithmetic expressions,
+- parse an arithmetic expression,
+- how precedence levels are used to make sure that each expresssion has only one parse tree,
+- explain what is an abstract syntax tree,
+- transform an arithmetic expression into an abstract syntax tree.

 ## Parsing arithmetic expressions

 This is a topic that we will study in much more detail next semester in Compiler Construction.